Webprivacy/Privacy-Extension/README.md

 9. Disabling Flash and geolocation API in high privacy

 # Use
 To use this extension, enable developer mode in Chrome or Chromium and click on `Load Unpacked extension`, choose the cloned folder.

+## ⚠️ WARNING ⚠️
 ## Please note that this extension is still under testing phase